Learning to Fly: Let's simulate evolution in Rust (pt 2)

 4. The User Interface

-In this post we'll lay the foundations for our project and implement a basic feed-forward neural network that'll later become a brain; we'll also take a look at many intricacies and idioms you might find in common Rust code, including those inside tests.
+In this post we'll lay the foundations for our project and implement a basic feed-forward neural network that'll later become a brain; we'll also take a look at many intricacies and idioms you might find in common Rust code, including in tests.

 rust-toolchain